11ways/screenreader-test-special-characters/README.md

 # Testing Special Characters

 This repository is for our [Testing Special Characters project](https://11ways.github.io/testingspecialcharacters/), where we reran Deque's test from 2014.

-Feel free to for this repository for your own tests.
+Feel free to use this repository for your own tests.
 This is distributed by the [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).
+See also the full [Creative Commons — Attribution-ShareAlike 4.0 International — CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) licence.